How to Become a School Librarian

 The first step to becoming a school librarian is to earn a bachelor's degree.
 This generally is the minimum level of education required to be eligible for state certification as a teacher.
-Library science graduate degree programs, such as the Master of Library Science (MLS), also mandate applicants have a bachelor's degree, which can be from any field.
+Library science graduate degree programs, such as the Master of Library Science (MLS), also mandate that applicants have a bachelor's degree, which can be from any field.
 In order to become certified, students need to complete a student teaching internship while obtaining a bachelor's degree.

-Aspiring school librarians should also seek part-time employment, internship or volunteer opportunities with local school or public libraries.
+Aspiring school librarians should also seek part-time employment, internship, or volunteer opportunities with local school or public libraries.
 Many libraries have reading programs during the summer months that need volunteers.
 Local libraries might also have part-time positions available for aspiring school librarians seeking experience.

 Gain Teaching Licensure or Certification

 Aside from earning a bachelor's degree and completing a student teaching internship, requirements for teaching certification or licensure vary by state.
 Anyone who plans to become an educator must be certified in the state where they plan to teach, so individuals living in states that require teacher certification or teaching experience for school librarians must follow this step.
-After finishing a bachelor's degree program and passing any professional exams required by their state, individuals should meet the qualifications for applying and receiving licensure or certification as a teacher.
+After finishing a bachelor's degree program and passing any professional exams required by their states, individuals should meet the qualifications for applying for and receiving licensure or certification as a teacher.

 Complete a Master's Degree Program

 The Master of Library Science (MLS) is a common graduate degree program when pursuing this career.
 Individuals planning to work as school librarians should complete a program that is accredited by the American Library Association (ALA).
 Graduation from an ALA-accredited program is required by some states to work as a school librarian.
-Students enrolled in an MLS degree typically take courses in children's literature, learning technologies and library management.
+Students enrolled in an MLS degree program typically take courses in children's literature, learning technologies, and library management.

 Earn Voluntary Professional Certification

 School librarians who want to demonstrate their expertise and commitment to the profession, and possibly qualify for salary incentives, can pursue voluntary certification through the National Board for Professional Teaching Standards.
-This organization offers a library media certification in early childhood through young adulthood to qualified applicants who pass a 4-part evaluation process.
+This organization offers a library media certification in early childhood through young adulthood to qualified applicants who pass a four-part evaluation process.

 Most states require school librarians to hold a master's degree in a field such as library science.
 Other requirements might include getting teacher certification or experience and gaining additional professional certification.